Meet Rosalind Sedacca, CDC

 Hi, I’m Rosalind, a Divorce & Co-Parenting Coach, mother and mentor.
 I founded the Child-Centered Divorce Network for parents ten years after my own divorce which took place when my son was eleven years old.

 Having raised a child through divorce and the years that followed I understand much of what you are going through.
 Like you, I’ve felt the pain, fear, anxiety, anger, hurt and other emotions that deeply impact so many divorces with children.

 Most important of all, I’ve helped parents understand what your children may be experiencing as a consequence of your divorce.
 They are the innocent victims – and need to be protected, loved and nurtured every step of the way.

 I am passionate about helping families find the best path through and beyond divorce.
-As a result I’ve been interviewed frequently on TV, radio, podcasts and webinars focused on diffusing divorce and parenting issues.
+As a result I’ve been interviewed frequently on TV, radio, podcasts, books and webinars focused on diffusing divorce and parenting issues.
 I’m an expert contributor to numerous divorce, parenting, dating and relationship websites, blogs and Internet Summits.
 In addition I also host my own show, Divorce, Dating & Empowered Living with Rosalind Sedacca.

-As your Coach you can depend on me for the compassion, experience, wisdom, tools, strategies and resources to help you and your family move past the divorce in the most positive possible way.
+As your Coach you can depend on me for the compassion, experience, wisdom, tools, strategies and resources to help you and your family move through and past the divorce in the most positive possible way.

 I invite you to check out:

 - The dozens of testimonials from clients who have worked directly with me or through my ebooks and e-courses on divorce and co-parenting success.

 - My Coaching services.
 I’ve coached many dozens of parents over the past decade to help them find peace and resolution for their own divorce challenges.
 We work together via phone or video most anywhere in the world.
 Learn more here.